hyuncat/hyuncat.github.io/_posts/2025-04-22-object-permanence.md

 But he clarified he likes the poem because he feels that way about the world; because he knows and loves so many cool people, and how he often forgets to tell them how cool they are.

 Including me.
-How even yesterday, he was working in the butler main room, hoping I would be there.
+How even yesterday, he was working in the Butler Library main room, hoping I would be there.

 ### Memories of love
 His words warmed my heart.
 I thought about all of my memories of Raghav, Dan, and the rest of the lab.